premek/dmxusb/README.md

 DMXUSB is regularly tested on the Arduino Mega 2560 and the PJRC Teensy 3.2.
 Compilation tests for many more boards are [completed via Continuous Integration](https://travis-ci.org/DaAwesomeP/dmxusb).

 ### Via Arduino IDE Library Manager
-In the Arduino IDE, go to `Sketch > Tools > Include Library > Manage Libraries` and search and install the latest release version DMXUSB.
+In the Arduino IDE, go to `Sketch > Tools > Include Library > Manage Libraries` and search and install the latest release version of "DMXUSB" and "elapsedMillis" libraries.

 ### Via the ZIP archive
 Download the latest release ZIP from [here](https://github.com/DaAwesomeP/dmxusb/releases/latest) or the latest testing release from [here](https://github.com/DaAwesomeP/dmxusb/archive/master.zip).
 Then go to `Sketch > Tools > Include Library > Add ZIP Library`.

 ## Usage
 Currently, the library only receives DMX messages from a PC over USB.
-Please take a look at the [`Simple_Test` sketch](examples/Simple_Test/Simple_Test.ino) for a complete example.
+Please take a look at the [`Simple_Test` sketch](examples/DMXUSB_Simple/DMXUSB_Simple.ino) for a complete example.

 ### DMXUSB (serial, baudrate, mode, callback)
 The DMXUSB class initializes a new instance of the library.
 Example: